unixorn/awesome-zsh-plugins/README.md

 * [zsh-mercurial](https://github.com/hcgraf/zsh-mercurial) - Extracted from oh-my-zsh so you can use it without oh-my-zsh.
 * [zsh-morpho](https://github.com/psprint/zsh-morpho) - Terminal screen savers written in pure ZSH, and also screen saver framework.
 * [zsh-navigation-tools](https://github.com/psprint/zsh-navigation-tools) - Adds `htop`-like `kill`, directory bookmarks browser, multi-word incremental history searcher and more.
-* [zsh-notify](https://github.com/marzocchi/zsh-notify) - A plugin for the Z shell (on OS X and Linux) that posts desktop notifications when a command terminates with a non-zero exit status or when it took more than 30 seconds to complete, if the terminal application is in the background (or the command's terminal tab is inactive).
+* [zsh-notify](https://github.com/marzocchi/zsh-notify) - A plugin for the Z shell (on macOS and Linux) that posts desktop notifications when a command terminates with a non-zero exit status or when it took more than 30 seconds to complete, if the terminal application is in the background (or the command's terminal tab is inactive).
 * [zsh-nvm](https://github.com/lukechilds/zsh-nvm) - ZSH plugin for installing, updating and loading nvm.
 * [zsh-open-pr](https://github.com/caarlos0/zsh-open-pr) - A ZSH plugin to open pull requests from command line.
 * [zsh-opt-path](https://github.com/jreese/zsh-opt-path) - Automatically add `~/opt` subpaths to your `$PATH`.
-* [zsh-osx](https://github.com/mwilliammyers/plugin-osx) - Add some common OS X related aliases and functions.
+* [zsh-osx](https://github.com/mwilliammyers/plugin-osx) - Add some common macOS related aliases and functions.
 * [zsh-peco-history](https://github.com/jimeh/zsh-peco-history) - Search shell history with Peco when pressing ctrl+r.
 * [zsh-pg](https://github.com/caarlos0/zsh-pg) - Adds utility functions to work with PosgreSQL.
 * [zsh-plugin-ibtool](https://github.com/RudthMael/zsh-plugin-ibtool) - Adds ibtool shortcuts to generate localized XIB files.
 * [zsh-plugin-rails](https://github.com/paraqles/zsh-plugin-rails) - ZSH plugin for Rails.
-* [zsh-plugin-vscode](https://github.com/wuotr/zsh-plugin-vscode) - Plugin for Visual Studio Code, a text editor for Mac OS X, Windows, and Linux.
+* [zsh-plugin-vscode](https://github.com/wuotr/zsh-plugin-vscode) - Plugin for Visual Studio Code, a text editor for macOS, Windows, and Linux.
 * [zsh-reentry-hook](https://github.com/RobSis/zsh-reentry-hook) - Plugin that re-enters working directory if it has been removed and re-created.
 * [zsh-select](https://github.com/psprint/zsh-select) - Multi-term searched selection list with approximate matching and uniq mode.
 * [zsh-sudo](https://github.com/hcgraf/zsh-sudo) - The sudo plugin from oh-my-zsh, extracted to a standalone.
 Toggles `sudo` before the current/previous command by pressing *ESC-ESC* in emacs-mode or vi-command mode.